nymtech/docs/content/quickstart/run-a-crypto-wallet.md

 At the moment, we are only supporting Green and Electrum requests through the SphinxSocks proxy, because we don't want to run an open proxy which can easily be abused.

 We will be adding support for additional wallets very quickly over the coming days and weeks.
 If you want to help us do that, follow the [SphinxSocks quickstart](/docs/quickstart/sphinx-socks).

+## KeyBase

+We have just added experimental support for KeyBase (which we use for our own internal chat).
+Feel free to try that out and say hello!